Catalogue of Flat-Band Stoichiometric Materials: Abstract

 \section{Abstract}

 Topological electronic flatten bands near or at the Fermi level are a promising avenue towards unconventional superconductivity and correlated insulating states.
-In this work, we present a catalogue of all the three-dimensional stoichiometric materials with flat bands around the Fermi level that exist in nature.
-We consider \TQCDBNbrNoSOCICSDsIncludingValidFElectrons\ materials from the Inorganic Crystal Structure Database (ICSD) catalogued using the \webTQC\, which provides their structural parameters, space group (SG), band structure, density of states and topological characterization.
-We identify several signatures and properties of band flatness: bandwidth, peaks in the density of states, band topology, range of momenta over which the band is flat and the energy window around the Fermi level where the flat bands is situated.
-Moreover, we perform a high-throughput analysis of all crystal structures to identify those hosting line-graph or bipartite sublattices - either in two or three dimensions - that likely lead to flat bands.
+However, the related experiments are mostly limited to the engineered materials, such as moir\'e systems~\cite{bistritzer2011moire,cao2018unconventional,cao2018correlated}.
+Here we present a catalogue of all the three-dimensional stoichiometric materials with flat bands around the Fermi level that exist in nature.
+We consider \TQCDBNbrNoSOCICSDsIncludingValidFElectrons\ materials from the Inorganic Crystal Structure Database catalogued using the \webTQC~\cite{Vergniory2019,Vergniory2021}, which provides their structural parameters, space group, band structure, density of states and topological characterization.
+We combine several direct signatures and properties of band flatness to a high-throughput analysis of all crystal structures.
+In particular, we identify materials hosting line-graph or bipartite sublattices - either in two or three dimensions - likely leading to flat bands.
 From this trove of information, we create the \webflatband, a powerful search engine for future theoretical and experimental studies.
-We use it to manually extract a curated list of \FlatBandNbrCuratedMaterials\ materials potentially hosting flat bands whose charge centers are not strongly localized on the atomic sites, out of which we present in minute details the \FlatBandNbrBestMaterials\ most promising ones.
-In addition, we showcase five representative materials (\ch{KAg[CN]2} in SG 163 (\sgsymb{163}), \ch{Pb2Sb2O7} in SG 227 (\sgsymb{227}), \ch{Rb2CaH4} in SG 139 (\sgsymb{139}), \ch{Ca2NCl} in SG 166 (\sgsymb{166}) and \ch{WO3} in SG 221 (\sgsymb{221})) and provide a theoretical explanation for the origin of their flat bands that close to the Fermi energy using the $S$-matrix method introduced in a parallel work \cite{S-matrix}.
+We use it to extract a curated list of \FlatBandNbrCuratedMaterials\ materials, with among them \FlatBandNbrBestMaterials\ promising candidates, potentially hosting flat bands whose charge centers are not strongly localized on the atomic sites.
+We showcase five representative materials: \ch{KAg[CN]2}, \ch{Pb2Sb2O7}, \ch{Rb2CaH4}, \ch{Ca2NCl} and \ch{WO3}.
+We provide a theoretical explanation for the origin of their flat bands close to the Fermi energy using the $S$-matrix method introduced in a parallel work \cite{S-matrix}.

 \addtocontents{toc}{ } \addtocontents{lot}{ }